johncclayton/electric/wireless/README.md

-Setting up a wireless AP + Client on one Wifi interface.
+pi3 wireless AP + Client on one Wifi interface.
+---

-A phone can connect directly to the "Electric" network, and it'll be given an IP address.
-The server is hard configured to be at 192.168.10.1.
+A phone can connect directly to either the "Electric" network (say, when you're at the field) and also have an IP address on your own internal network (when you're at home).
+This means you dont have to change anything in the app once it's configured the first time.
+Ta daa!

-At home, you can have the pi3 also connected to a local network via Wifi.
-This means (once done), no more configuration needed.
-The app will work either from home or at the field.

-Full example files are included (within the /etc/ folder).
-These were taken from a working AP+Client install.

-The parts
+ - The server is hard configured to be at 192.168.10.1.
+ - The pi3 picks up a new IP address when connected to your Wifi.
+ - The app (TODO btw) tries *both* IP addresses when connecting, and picks one that works.

+Semi Automated Install
 --
+ - $ curl --location https://raw.githubusercontent.com/johncclayton/electric/master/wireless/get-wlan.sh | sudo bash -s
+ - Configure as needed
+ - cd /opt/wireless
+ - sudo ./install-wlan.sh

+So what's happening here?
+--
 - wlan0 is configured to be auto, dhcp.
 - wpa_supplicant is used to auto join wlan0 to a home wifi network.
 - hostapd advertises wlan1 (static, 192.168.1.10) to clients
 - dnsmasq is configured to only handout DHCP answers on wlan1
 - wlan0 is configured as a managed interface (iw dev)
 - rc.local runs a script that brings up wlan1 (iw dev add, adds an AP) on boot
 - rc.local restarts both hostapd and dnsmasq, because at boot time wlan1 doesn't exist and so the services don't start.

-Automated Install
---
- - $ curl --location https://raw.githubusercontent.com/johncclayton/electric/master/wireless/install-wlan.sh | sudo bash -s
- - then answer 'Y' :)

 Troubleshooting (hopefully in order)
 --